Art Education For The 21st Century

 The premier art educators, like Eliot Eisner, in this field have contributed to the curriculum-in-formation.
 The site contains lessons within a unit, gateways to other sites, opportunities for program development and garnering support, and a nice browsing feature.

-ArtsEdge is the Kennedy Center's free digital resource for teaching and learning, in through and about the arts.
+The Kennedy Center provides a free digital resource for teaching and learning, in, through and about the arts.
 Their collection of free digital resources -- including lesson plans, audio stories, video clips, and interactive online modules -- has been streamlined for easier browsing and upgraded to leverage best practices in educational media and multimedia-supported instruction.

 Kinetic Wave Sculptures